 All month we have explored the importance of composition in the piano studio.
 Now, I am excited to share with you an online course which I have been spending heaps of time creating over the past months.

 It’s called my 4 Chord Composing course.
 The following post will explain why teaching chords and composition is so vital.
-Also, at the end of the post you will be able to find the first three modules of my course available as a free download.
+Also, at the end of the post you will be able to find the first three modules of my course available for only US$6.99.

 This 10-week 4 Chord Composing Plan is designed to introduce any student to the fun and power of a chord-based approach to playing and creating music at the piano.